VictorFu0717/FaceRecognition/README.md

-# build Dlib libaray with CMake
+# build Dlib library with CMake
 # OS: macOS or Linux